 West Palm Beach Felony Marijuana Defense Attorney

-If you are facing felony marijuana charges for carrying even a fraction of a percentage more than 20 grams, it is time to speak with an experienced marijuana attorney in Palm Beach.
+If you are facing felony marijuana charges for carrying even a fraction of a percentage more than 20 grams, it is time to speak with an experienced marijuana attorney in Palm Beach County.
 The consequences of felony crimes are harsh.
-A conviction can lead to losing the vision of the future you had for yourself and a criminal record that will follow you everywhere.
+A conviction could lead to losing the vision of the future you had for yourself and a criminal record that will follow you everywhere.
 You may spend time behind bars and steep fines.

-For over 25 years, the Law Office of Gabriel & Gabriel has protected the rights of individuals like you facing criminal charges throughout South Florida.
-Attorney Brian Gabriel holds a gleaming reputation in Palm Beach County among state prosecutors, judges, and other legal professionals.
+For more than 25 years, The Law Office of Gabriel & Gabriel has protected the rights of individuals facing criminal charges throughout South Florida.
+Attorney Brian P. Gabriel holds a gleaming reputation in Palm Beach County among state prosecutors, judges, and other legal professionals.
 He has vast experience handling felony marijuana cases and can develop a strong defense for you.

 Felony Marijuana Charges in West Palm Beach